 Now that you know how often to rotate tires on your vehicle, you may be aware that its time to bring in your Acura for servicing.
 If you’re not sure how long it’s been since your last tire rotation, you can always schedule service at Mile High Acura.
 Most tires require rotation once the tread variance is over 2/32 of an inch, and we’ll check the tread wear differences on your tires to see if it’s time for a rotation.

 More Acura Service Tips From Mile High Acura

 In general, you should rotate your Acura model‘s tires every 5,000 to 7,500 miles, but always consult your owner’s manual for a more specific number on the recommended tire rotation frequency.
 However, the tire rotation frequency required changes if you have an SH-AWD®.
 Explore this guide from Mile High Acura, your Aurora-area Acura service center, to learn more about the nuances of when you should rotate…

 Vehicle service is important in order to keep your Acura model running properly for a long time, and aside from what’s under the hood, your tires are an asset to your vehicle’s performance.
-Denver drivers understand that taking care of your tires is essential to the longevity of them, but some don’t realize what’s necessary to keep your tires working…
+Denver drivers understand that taking care of your tires is essential to the longevity of them, but some don’t realize what’s necessary…